digitalspring/whitepaper/whitepaper.md

    long-term goal and we will focus on pseudonymity first.]
 5. Authenticity: The recipient of a message can be sure it was the sender who sent the message.
-6. Repudiation: Despite of knowing for sure, the recipient technically cannot *prove* to another party than it was the sender who sent the message.
-Note that this point will become obsolete if the number of recipients is large and all recipients testify in court that they believe a certain person to be the sender of a message.
+6. Repudiation: The previous item notwithstanding and similar to spoken conversations, the recipient technically cannot *prove* to another party that it was the sender who sent the message.^[Note that this point might become obsolete if the number of recipients is large and all recipients testify in court that they believe a certain person to be the sender of a message.]

 A software providing these features must necessarily be open source, as only then will the user be able to fully trust it.